smartcomputerlab/RISC-V-Parallel-SIMD-and-MIMD-Programming-and-Processing-Book/README.md

 As we can see on the following architectural block scheme, K1 is a powerfull SoC that implements 8 RISC-V cores in two 4-core clusters
-Each core contains standrad vector processing unit operating on 256-bit vectors.
+Each RV64GCVB core contains standard vector processing unit operating on 256-bit vectors.

 ![alt text](pictures/RV.K1.X60.spacemit.block.png)